-Without this modification, the amplifier will work, but you will not achieve the specified power output.
+Without this modification, the amplifier will still work, but input power will be lower, and you may not achieve maximum power output on all bands.

 Assembly Instructions

 There is one choice to be made, in advance, with respect to capacitor C11, for peak tuning of the output transformer.
 A value of 330 pF will maximize power output and amplifier flatness up to 10 Meters, or a value of 180 pF will allow operation up to 6 Meters, at the expense of a slight decrease in the power output above 18 MHz.
 Refer to the tables in the HPSDR Settings section above, for details.
 Although both capacitor values are provided, only one of the capacitors should be installed.